balantaim/aws-sns/README.md

 | `SNS_TOPIC`  | The name of your SNS topic                    | `my-sns-topic` |

 > [!WARNING]
-> **Security Note:** Do not hardcode credentials in your configuration file.
+> Do not hardcode credentials in your configuration file.
 Use environment variables or AWS Secrets Manager for better security.

 ---